yaakovgamliel/mydotfiles/README.md

 Note
 ---
-The rake file relaes on Mac OS X file system paths, so check the paths before running on Linux, also for Linux rename .bash_profile to .bashrc.
+The rake file its based on macOS file system paths, so check the paths before running on Linux, also for Linux rename .bash_profile to .bashrc.

 ToDo